 The Corporate Collective Investment Vehicle (“CCIV”) scheme creates a new type of investment vehicle, which will allow Australian funds managers to pursue overseas investment opportunities through a company structure.
-We covered the proposed features of CCIV’s in our previous blog post here.
+We covered the proposed features of CCIV’s in our previous insights here.

 Tranche 1 established the regulatory framework for how CCIV’s will operate.
 Submissions for Tranche 1 closed on 18 July 2018